Abellpythin/Group-5_netwoking_Term-Project/ReadMe/README.md

 python version 3.12

+# Important to know
+> When downloading a file, it won't show in the until AFTER you stop
+> the IDE until after you stop program.
+You should see it in the files
+> though.

 # If using windows, everything will give you problems
 > Here's a checklist to ensure your windows machine can use our p2p
 > network